Hidnish/Milestone-Project-4-Flame/README.md

     - The sign in, sign up, sign out, password reset, email confirmation and other authentication related features, have been provided by Django allauth and edited to fit with the style and functionality of the website.

+## Signed In Users

+- This is a summary of the features available only to signed in users and/or superusers:

+    - Signed In users:
+        - Sign out
+        - Add and remove (only you own) product reviews
+        - Add and remove (only you own) comments on blog posts
+        - Save shipping info on your profile
+        - Access order history

+    - Superusers (in addition to the priviledges for signed in users):
+        - Add and remove any product review
+        - Add and remove any comments on a blog posts
+        - Add, edit and delete products
+        - Add, edit and delete blog posts
+        - Access Django admin page: (which involves access to every database and allows to answer costumer messages)

 ## Future Prospects

 - Functionality to sort products by rating.